Grant-Archibald-MS/powerfuldev-testing/learning/09-simulating-dataverse.md

 Assert(CountRows(accounts)=0);
 {% endpowerfx %}

+Want to explore more concepts examples checkout the <a href="/powerfuldev-testing/learning/playground?title=assert-simulated-dataverse" class="btn btn--primary">Learning Playground</a> to explore related testing concepts.

 ## Using Experimental.SimulateDataverse

 The `Experimental.SimulateDataverse` function allows you to define simulated responses for Dataverse actions such as query, create, update, and delete.
 Here is the syntax: